-Most construction businesses between $5M and $100M are running on a structure that made sense years ago.
+Most construction businesses turning over between $5M and $200M are running on a structure that made sense years ago.
 One entity added when the bank required it.
 A trust the accountant recommended.
 A licence that stayed put because moving it was complicated.
-Nobody has asked whether any of it still works for the business you are running now.

 The company that signed your first contract is almost certainly still the entity running your business today.
 The structure has accumulated rather than been designed.